Frequently Asked Questions

 EKU has a remarkable Bachelor of Arts in General Studies program that is ideal for accelerated degree completion.
-It optimize the number of hours you have already earned, while giving you increased flexibility in choosing the courses you would like to take in order to complete your degree.
+It optimizes the number of hours you have already earned while giving you increased flexibility in choosing the courses you would like to take in order to complete your degree.

 How can I find out what classes I still need to take?